5 Best Text-to-Video AI Generators in 2026 (Compared)

 Create Count determines how many videos the AI will generate in one click.
 A higher number gives you more versions to pick from but uses more credits.
 Start with 1 to test your prompt and reference image, then increase it only when you are ready to produce multiple consistent clips for your series.

-The Motion Brush gives you manual control over object movement.
-Instead of hoping the AI moves things correctly, you can define the path or edit you want.
+PixVerse Modify gives you manual control over object changes and local edits.
+Instead of hoping the AI moves or edits things correctly, you can define the target area and describe the change you want.

 The original “Motion Brush” feature has been integrated into these mode options in the updated UI.
 For movement control, you can use the “Type Anything” mode to describe object motion instead of drawing a path manually.